Unlock High-Fidelity Simulations and Reconstructions for Robotics and AV with NVIDIA and Voxel51

-autonomous vehicles that navigate busy streets, requires millions of hours of testing in high-fidelity simulations before deployment.
-Simulation and synthetic data generation technologies like
+Building physical AI systems, such as humanoid robots that work in assembly lines or autonomous vehicles that navigate busy streets, requires millions of hours of testing in high-fidelity simulations before deployment.
+AV and robotics simulation and synthetic data generation technologies like NVIDIA Omniverse NuRec and NVIDIA Cosmos open world foundation models (WFMs) have made this economically viable, compressing years of real-world testing into weeks of virtual iteration.

 But a bigger challenge remains: over 50% of these simulations end up unusable because of bad input data – slowing teams and wasting millions in compute costs.